woodcock3/citychurch/_students/2020-01-01-city_students.md

 Each year we love welcoming students, new and old, into our church family.
 We’ve seen students from many different backgrounds, countries and cultures find a home at City, and we would love to welcome you too!

-SUNDAYS
-Student Minibus – Don’t let our location put you off!
-We run a minibus service for our students who can’t make it to church another way.
-We’re hoping to continue this this year with social distancing in place.
-Student Lunches – We’re not sure how this will look this year, however, in a non-COVID world, following our Sunday morning service our students head for lunch with another family in church to enjoy some good food and fellowship.
-Student Seminars – Student seminars happen a couple of times a term and are a great opportunity to chat through what God’s Word has to say on a particular topic – past seminars have covered topics including devotions, finances, relationships, rest and more.

 PART OF THE FAMILY
 At City, students are part of the church family.